albizan/Kafka-Quickstart-Commands/readme.md

 # Run multiple kafka servers

 ## Create new config properties files
-Example: create a config-2.properties file and edit the following properties
+Go in config folder and create a config-2.properties file

+### Edit the following properties
 1. broker.id=2 Change the id (default should be 0)
 2. listeners=PLAINTEXT://:9093 ==> Change the port number
 3. log.dirs=/tmp/kafka-logs-2 ==> Change the folder name